Andreas Scheuer

 Andreas Franz Scheuer (born 26 September 1974) is a German politician of the Christian Social Union (CSU) party.
 From 2018 to 2021, he was Federal Minister of Transport and Digital Infrastructure in the Cabinet Merkel IV.
 From 2013 to 2018, he was Secretary General of the CSU.
 From 2009 to 2013, he was Parliamentary Secretary of State in the former Federal Ministry for Transport, Building and Urban Development in the Cabinet Merkel II.
-He has been a member of the German Bundestag since 2002.
-In 2016, he was also elected district chairman of CSU Lower Bavaria.
+He was member of the German Bundestag from 2002 until 2024.
+In 2016, he was also elected district chairman of CSU Lower Bavaria, an office he held until 2023.

 Early life and education

 Scheuer was born in Passau and completed high school there in 1994.
 In 1998, he completed his first state examination in teaching at junior high schools.
 Afterwards, he achieved a master's degree in political science, economics, and sociology at the University of Passau in 2001.
 In 2004, he completed a PhDr at Charles University Prague.